renaissance-publishing/renaissance/content/chapters/26-the-five-roles.md

 ## Impact on GMs

-  - GMs should try to balance all 5 roles.
+GMs should try to balance all 5 roles.
+Remember,

-      - Each is equally important.
+- each is equally important,
-      - Each should get equal time.
+- each should get equal time, and
-      - Any given challenge should be solvable by several roles.
+- any given challenge should be solvable by several roles.

-      - Obviously, this can’t always be the case; it’s the goal.
+Satisfying all these requirements can be tricky—it isn't even always possible!

-  - You might have to work hard to shake your D&D instinct to do combat-focused games.
+This also means that you might have to work hard to shake some D&D instincts:

-      - A combat-focused game should work well-enough—as well as a diplomacy-focused or crafting-focused game should work—but that *really isn't* what Renaissance is designed to do well.
+- Games shouldn't be *combat-focused*.
+Games can have a lot of action—and they can have good combat scenes—but almost-all-combat games really won't work.
+The wound and healing rules are major reason for this; you'll find that combat rapidly debilitates your characters, and that they heal very slowly.
+This design works *great* to add impact to "fight scenes" in an intrigue or horror game, but very poorly in arcs with lots and lots of fights.
 - Another D&D instinct you might have to shake is thinking of players who use means other than combat to solve problems as people who are "doing it wrong" or "messing your game up."

       - In D&D, a character who uses their lawyer backstory to talk their way out of a combat encounter might be *fucking it up;* in Renaissance, they're playing their role *exactly* as intended—and you should do your best to enable that if their approach is reasonable and they're playing it well.